weremax/react-native-redux-shell-scripts/README.md

 ### Information
 These are some scripts for use with React Native and Redux to help set things up faster.
+These files should be placed in the root of the React Native project where your package.json file resides.

 Files will be written to the following locations
 * src/actions/